Nic7C5/Gen1Inserter/README.md

 ![](https://dl.dropboxusercontent.com/u/55188886/Unbenannt2.PNG)
 ![](https://dl.dropboxusercontent.com/u/55188886/Unbenannt.PNG)

 Then do what you are asked to.
+After one run, you might have a look at config.txt located in resources.
+There you canset some options.

 ##### Bugs/missing features
-* you can reinsert already existing Pokemon
 * error when handling 'multi evolution' data (e.g. evee)
 * tm/hm and level learnsets not yet implemented
 * pokedex_entries not yet written/converted and included